Vervi7/Vervi-Ostranaut-Mod/README.md

-# General-Modding to be done
+# Collection of mod for the game Ostranaut